The only way to minimize the annoyance of car repair is to choose a high-quality

 to allow them to drive away without paying, but a test drive can help you

-avoid inconvenience and resistance if you find a problem later.
+avoid hassles if you find a problem later.

 Finally, be sure the shop makes it easy for you to follow basic good business